Calais Land Use and Development Regulations

 The Calais Planning Commission is tasked with ensuring that the regulations continue to meet these goals, and when changes need to be made (due to new state legislation, an update to the Town Plan, etc.), they are carefully composed by the Planning Commission and voted on by both the Selectboard and the Town.

-You can view the most recently amended version here:
+You can view the most recently amended version of the Zoning Regulations here:

 Adopted by the Calais Selectboard on January 2, 2005